culljs/culljs/README.md

     map(filter(persons, underage), name)

 tells us which order to put the parameters.
 It is hard to spot what `name` belongs to, dangling at the end.
-This gets harder with more chained functions.
+This gets harder with more nested functions.

 You might argue that when you inline the functions, the second form looks better.
 For maximum visual pleasure, don't inline your functions.